-- Voter convenience and satisfaction—Citizens can vote at home, and take all the time they need to study the issues.
+- Voter convenience and satisfaction—Citizens can vote at home and take all the time they need to study the issues.
 Voters often express enthusiasm for all-mail elections.

 - Tradition—The civic experience of voting with neighbors at a local school, church, or other polling place no longer exists.
-Research shows that voters show a preference for voting in the manner that is already familiar to them.

 - Security—During all-mail elections (and absentee voting), coercion by family members or others might occur.

 - Financial considerations—All-mail elections greatly increase printing costs for an election.
 Additionally, jurisdictions must have appropriate equipment to read paper ballots at a central location, and changing from electronic equipment to equipment that can scan paper ballots can be expensive.

 - Slow vote counting—All-mail elections may slow down the vote counting process, especially if a state's policy is to allow ballots postmarked by Election Day to be received and counted in the days and weeks after the election.